 Luxardo Cherries are a grown-up version of maraschino cherries.
 Whether you buy them or make homemade Luxardo cherries using Luxardo liqueur, they are the perfect cocktail cherries made with liqueur!

 What Is a Luxardo Cherry?

 Today’s most popular maraschino cherries are typically made with high fructose corn syrup and red dye.
 Luxardo cherries are something else entirely.

-Store-bought Luxardo cherries are made made using a cherry syrup.
+Store-bought Luxardo cherries [paid link] are made made using a cherry syrup.
 They have a rich, natural cherry flavor.

 While the store-bought version is wonderful, homemade Luxardo cherries are perfect for cocktails because they are made using Luxardo liqueur.
 And, you can experiment with different spices.